Children are multifaceted like a prism. They all deserve an education that reflects their unique identities.

 In 2015 Teach For America publicly endorsed both the Student Non-Discrimination Act and the Safe Schools Improvement Act, because all students deserve an equal opportunity to learn and succeed in school, and students who are, or who are perceived to be, lesbian, gay, bisexual, or transgender are no different.

-LGBTQ+ Brave Education Summits
+Attend an LGBTQ+ Brave Education Summit